Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Map reference scale/README.md

 ## How to use the sample

-When the app starts, tap the "Settings" button.
+When the sample loads, tap the "Settings" button.
 Tap the "Reference Scale" row, and use the picker to set the map's reference scale (1:500,000 1:250,000 1:100,000 1:50,000).
 Then tap the "Set to Reference Scale" button to set the map scale to the reference scale.

 Tap the "Layers" row to show a list of the map's feature layers.
 Tap a row to toggle whether that layer should honor the reference scale.
 Tap "Done" button to dismiss the settings page.